Engine braking: Compression release brake

-Compression-release ("Jake") braking, a form of engine braking used almost exclusively on diesel engines, produces extreme amounts of noise pollution if there is no muffler on the intake manifold of the engine.
+This type of brake produces extreme amounts of noise pollution if there is no muffler on the exhaust manifold of the engine, loud enough to disturb the surrounding area.
 Anecdotally, it sounds similar to a jackhammer, however, the loudness is between 10 and 20 times the sound pressure level of a jackhammer (10 to 13 dB greater).
 Numerous cities, municipalities, states, and provinces have banned the use of unmuffled compression brakes, which are typically only legal on roads away from populations.
 In Australia, traffic enforcement cameras are currently being tested that automatically photograph heavy vehicles that use compression braking.

 Exhaust brake

 An exhaust brake works by causing a restriction in the exhaust, much like the intake throttle causes in a gasoline engine.
 In simple terms, it works by increasing the back-pressure of the exhaust.
 Nearly all of these brakes are butterfly valves similar to a throttle valve, mounted downstream of the turbocharger if there is one.